rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-using-WinSCP.md

 product_url: cloud-servers
 ---

-WinSCP is an open-source, free sftp and ftp client for Microsoft® Windows®.
+WinSCP is an open-source, ffree Secure File Transfer Protocol (sftp) and File Transfer Protocol (ftp) client for Microsoft® Windows®.
 You can use WinSCP to securely transfer files between your local Microsoft Windows machine and a remote server.

 This article describes how to download, install, and use WinSCP to transfer files between computers.
 This article also describes how to create files and folders, and set permissions.